 - Medicaid Coverage: In some states, Medicaid may also pay for additional expenses such as medical equipment or supplies related to specific health conditions.
 It’s important to research local programs for more information about what types of costs are covered by Medicaid in your area.

-- Assisted Living Costs: When considering the cost of assisted living care, it’s important to remember that there are other living expenses you’ll need to think beyond just the monthly fee charged by the facility itself.
+- Assisted Living Costs: When considering the cost of assisted living in Florida, it’s important to remember that there are other living expenses you’ll need to think beyond just the monthly fee charged by the facility itself.
 These might include medication fees, transportation fees, utility bills, or any other necessary items not included in your basic rent payment.

 It’s essential to understand all the factors at play when researching how much assistance from Medicaid you may be eligible for when selecting an appropriate facility near you.
 Next, we’ll discuss strategies for finding nearby assisted living centers that accept Medicaid so that you can assess if they fit within your budget before committing to one location.